 This sauce is perfect for spooning over any grilled or pan seared protein.
-The genius is that you can also use it to simmer eggs, chicken or shrimp in for a truly yummy meal!
+Its a genius recipe that you can also use to simmer eggs, chicken or shrimp in for a truly fast and yummy meal!

 Author: Susan Maria Leach, Before & After

 - 1 tablespoons olive oil

 - One 14-ounce can fire roasted diced or crushed tomatoes, undrained